-Explaining our current monetary system succinctly is almost impossible, but I will try anyway and concentrate on what I think are the essentials.
+Explaining our current monetary system succinctly is almost impossible, but I will try anyway and concentrate on what I think are the essential points to note.
 Interested parties can find an enormous amount of information about the keywords in books or on the internet.
-At present, about 10% of the money is made at the central bank and 90% from private banks (real money).
-Therefore the states have their money monopoly out of their hands and have virtually no real influence on the money stock of their respective national economy.
+At present, about 10% of money is made at the central bank and 90% from private banks (real money).
+Therefore, the states have their money monopoly out of their hands and have virtually no real influence on the money stock of their respective national economy.

 How is money related to the climate change?

-Very much, because in a monetary system as described above, this money would be “suddenly” there and could be used in the fight against the climate crisis.
+Very much, because in a monetary system as described above, this money would “suddenly” be there and could be used in the fight against the climate crisis.
 In other words, States would no longer be forced to indulge in the growth fetishism.
 A zero growth would then no longer be a problem.
-Unfortunately, growing on a limited planet linearly or even worse exponentially, shows, that many decision makers simply did/or do not understand the basic principles of natural sciences.
+Unfortunately, growing on a limited planet linearly or even worse exponentially shows that many decision makers simply did/do not understand the basic principles of natural sciences.

 What does the solution look like and what can anyone do to help?

 Positive money would be one of the most important solutions in the monetary and financial system.
 The common good economy as an idea that puts people and the environment at the centre (“Is it good for people, is the economy is doing well?”) is another great alternative.
 However, they need solutions in a variety of areas, from a radical decarbonization by 2030 (including Co2 tax, kerosene tax) to meaningful consumption, afforestation and not the opposite.
 Much less meat consumption and no factory farming.
 Instead organic, sustainable agriculture, renewable energy (PV, wind, water), etc.